April 6, 2020

 How will the new medical device regulation affect literature searching at your organisation?

-The new regulation concerning medical devices (MDR 2017/745) will come into effect in just a few months’ time, on 26th May, 2020.
+The new regulation concerning medical devices (MDR 2017/745) will come into effect on 26th May, 2021.
 The update introduces stricter requirements for clinical data and the continuous process of clinical evaluation1.
 As such, there will be specific implications for literature searching:

 – Reinforcement of the rules on clinical evidence (including an EU-wide coordinated procedure for authorising multi-centre clinical investigations);